 3. It’s okay to skip the summit.

 Why did I decide to climb Mt.
 Maculot in the first place?
-Truth is, I was inspired by Angel Locsin.
-I just feel her ’cause I know what it’s like to be in pain (W-O-W).
+Truth is, I was inspired by Angel Locsin who began climbing mountains after her break-up with a fellow celebrity. 😛 I just feel her ’cause I know what it’s like to be in pain (W-O-W).
 But for the record, I didn’t come from a break-up (there’s nobody to break up with, LOL).
 Anyway, since Angel was my main motivation in this venture, I also copied her Mt.
-Maculot itinerary.
-Haha.
-My friend and I back-trailed already after reaching the Rockies’ summit (706 MASL).
+Maculot itinerary. 😛 My friend and I back-trailed already after reaching the Rockies’ summit (706 MASL).
 I didn’t risk following the traverse (Rockies-Summit-Grotto) because sa totoo lang, pagod na ‘ko nun.
 Ikaw, itutuloy mo pa ba kahit alam mong makakasama na sa’yo?
 ‘Yung gusto pa ng utak mo pero ayaw na ng puso mo?
 Charot.
 Remember, not pushing through doesn’t necessarily mean you’re giving up; you just know your limitations. #AnongPinaglalaban

 4. Climbing mountains can help you in the process of moving on.

 I’m speaking for myself, not just for Angel.
 LOL.
 Every one of us has gone through tough times, and I can attest that climbing mountains can help us in moving on—literally and emotionally.
 Just discover for yourself. 😉